 Classes

-Click on the course title to register (except for my workshops, in which case you’ll need to email me directly)
+Click on the course title to register (except for my October Online Workshop—for that one, you’ll need to email me directly to enroll)

 The Ethics of Memoir: A Two-Hour Craft Talk